 In our mission to reforest and combat desertification in Ningxia, the Million Tree Project implements a 3-step process, combining forestry and on-site knowledge from our own team with the technical expertise of international and local partners.

-Working with the Lingwu Baijitan Tree Farm, MTP devised a different method for desertification control, constructing massive straw grids and planting four species of locally adapted shrubs.
+Working with the Lingwu Baijitan Tree Farm, MTP constructs massive straw grids and plants four species of locally adapted shrubs.

 Caragana Korshinskii Kom